Aaliyah1699/Blog-API/README.md

 ## Overview

 This ASP.NET Core MVC API serves as the backend for a dynamic blog platform.
-It leverages C#, Entity Framework Core, and SQLite for efficient CRUD operations on blog posts, images, and categories.
+It leverages C#, Microsoft Entity Framework Core, and SQLite for efficient CRUD operations on blog posts, images, and categories.
 The API also implements secure authentication and authorization using JWT tokens.

 ## Check out my [Portfolio💜](https://aaliyahm-portfolio.netlify.app/)